 Roxanne Beverstein is co-founder and VP Sales of C4Media.
 Roxanne is an award winning advertising veteran who led sales at TheServerSide from 2001-2005.
 She has worked for a variety of online and high-tech publishers, including Jupiter Media, IDG, Ziff-Davis, Scholastic and Cahners Publishing.

 Software is changing the world and we think our mission is to facilitate the spread of knowledge and innovation in professional software development.
 We do this by providing our audience with unbiased, practitioner-driven conferences, content, and an online community.
 To see how we measure progress on fulfilling our purpose, please visit our social purpose index!

 But let us tell you how it all began.

 Our Story: A Community of Communities 'For the Community and By The Community'

-QCon is a practitioner-driven conference designed for people influencing innovation in their teams (including team leads, architects, project managers, engineering directors).
+QCon conferences are also organized by us, where 100 speakers and 1000 attendees meet annually to learn about the latest trends in software development.
+QCon's run annually in SF, NY, London, Beijing, Shanghai, Tokyo, Sao Paulo, and Rio.
+They are practitioner-driven conference designed for people influencing innovation in their teams (including team leads, architects, project managers, engineering directors).
 We launched our first branded conference, QCon, in 2007.
 Today, we have conferences in the following cities: